About the Department of Public Safety

-The Department of Public Safety is located on the ground floor of the parking garage located at 148 South Main St. The Department of Public Safety provides uniformed services twenty-four hours a day, seven days a week.
-This office consists of 21 full-time officers and 7 Communications Officers, responsible for handling incoming calls and dispatching officers.
-Public Safety Officers make regular patrols of the University grounds and buildings by foot, bike and vehicle.
+The Department of Public Safety is located on the ground floor of the parking garage located at 148 S. Main St. The Department of Public Safety provides uniformed services twenty-four hours a day, seven days a week.
+This office consists of 21 full-time officers and seven communications officers, responsible for handling incoming calls and dispatching officers.
+Public safety officers make regular patrols of the University grounds and buildings by foot, bike and vehicle.

-The Department of Public Safety's uniformed officers are PA Act 235 certified and have detaining powers.
-Each employee is trained in basic emergency medical procedures, first aid, and cardiopulmonary resuscitation.
-15 Officers have advanced PA Act 120 training, which is required of municipal police officers in the state.
+The Department of Public Safety's uniformed officers are PA Act 235-certified and have detaining powers.
+Each employee is trained in basic emergency medical procedures, first aid and cardiopulmonary resuscitation.
+Fifteen officers have advanced PA Act 120 training, which is required of municipal police officers in the state.
 These officers carry firearms while on duty.
 Act 120 training requires more than 700 hours of comprehensive training covering every aspect of law enforcement and firearm management.

 Wilkes University provides a number of services and programs to the campus community to ensure the safety and security of our campus affiliates.
 These services strive to emphasize proactive measures in order to minimize the need for reactive responses.
 We must all take responsibility for our own safety and the safety of others.
 Promptly and accurately reporting any and all criminal acts, dangerous situations and suspicious behaviors greatly assists in the provision of a safe campus community.

 Security Awareness Programs are sponsored by various campus groups (including, but not limited to, the Department of Public Safety, the University Health Services Office, the Office of Residence Life, and Student Development) throughout the academic year, and targeted towards the entire campus community (students, faculty, and staff).